Texas LLC Name Search

 A complete list can be found in Title I, Part 4 – Chapter 1979 – Subchapter C (“Entity Names”) of the Texas Administrative Code.

-2. Perform a Texas business entity search
+2. Perform a Texas business entity name availability search

 Search Texas businesses: Search for LLC or corporation names.
 Texas has an easy way for you to do it on their website.